Mohsinziadev/TabsSliderNpmpackage/README.md

 ### Compatibility

-Your project needs to use React 16.8 or later. react-smooth-tabs uses modern web technologies.
-That's why it's so fast, lightweight and easy to style.
-This, however, comes at a cost of [supporting only modern browsers](https://caniuse.com/#feat=internationalization).
+Your project needs to use React 16.8 or later. react-smooth-tabs utilizes modern web technologies, making it fast, lightweight, and easy to style.
+As a result, it [supporting only modern browsers](https://caniuse.com/#feat=internationalization).

 ## Features